Cobra Martial Arts Association 2013

 WHAT ABOUT GRADING FEES?

-Once all the techniques for a specific grade has been signed off grading fees then become due prior to
+Once all the techniques for a specific grade have been signed off grading fees then become due prior

 HOW DOES THIS EFFECT TIME SERVED REQUIREMENTS?